 - Vitamin deficiencies

 Without proper care, a person may risk neuropathy discomfort becoming a permanent part of his or her life.
-At Total Health, we are well trained in a variety of safe and noninvasive treatment options, including deep tissue laser therapy, acupuncture, physical therapy, massage therapy, chiropractic care, and Neurolumen®, a system that features a light-emitting diode (known commonly as “LED”) laser and electrostimulation to regenerate nerve tissue.
+At Total Health, we are well trained in a variety of safe and noninvasive treatment options, including deep tissue laser therapy, acupuncture, physical therapy, chiropractic care, and Neurolumen®, a system that features a light-emitting diode (known commonly as “LED”) laser and electrostimulation to regenerate nerve tissue.
 We first listen to your concerns, then work with you to find a regimen that best helps to alleviate your neuropathy-related discomfort.
 For more details on how Neurolumen® works and before-and-after testimonials, click on the image below.

 If you are experiencing symptoms similar to those listed above, be sure to contact us at Total Health and talk to a member of our team about scheduling a consultation.